NoorMansour1/3D-face-reconstruction-stereo/README.md

 # 3D-face-reconstruction-stereo
-A 3D face reconstruction project from stereo image pairs using Matlab.
+This project aims to recreate a 3D model of a face given two stereo image pairs.